 nursery.
 The earliest self-fertile variety.
 Harvest ripens in late June - early July (weather).
 The bushes are low (up to 1,7 m), the crown is not very thickened.
 The fruits are red, medium in size (up to 3,8 g), sweet with a slight acidity and a light cherry flavor.

 They have a very short stalk, so they almost stick to the branches, like sea buckthorn.
-And the yield of the variety is high, therefore, during the fruiting period, it is as if completely covered with red large beads.
+And the yield of the variety is high, so during the fruiting period it is as if completely covered with red large beads.
 And when it blooms, the branches are strewn with large white-rose flowers.
-This plant looks very decorative, so it is often used by designers when creating various compositions.
+Such a plant looks very decorative, so it is often used by designers when creating various compositions.

 Alice.
 Very unpretentious self-fertile variety.
 The bush is low (up to 1,6 m), with an oval crown.
 The fruits are maroon, medium in size (up to 3,5 g), sweet with a slight acidity and a pronounced cherry flavor.
 Harvest ripens in late July.
 This variety is never affected by fungal diseases, has increased drought resistance and frost resistance.

 Autumn Virovskaya.
 Late self-infertile grade.
 Harvest ripens by mid-August.
-Bushes grow to 2 m and grow very quickly, so they constantly need forming pruning, and first of all, thinning.
+Bushes grow up to 2 m and grow very quickly, so they constantly need forming pruning, and first of all - thinning.
 The fruits are burgundy, medium in size (weighing up to 3,3 g), sweet, but practically devoid of a characteristic cherry aroma.
 The variety is frost-resistant, disease resistant.

 Reference by topic: Care for a felted cherry